 Access to archival records have dramatically increased in recent years with many agencies and volunteer groups digitising documents and images and sharing them online with the public.
 Here are a selection of the best genealogical sources and repositories specific to Tasmanian family history research.
 These records are freely available to the public.
 To follow the link, please select the highlighted text.

-Registration of birth, deaths and marriages commenced in 1839 in Tasmania, the first Australian colony to take over the function previously conducted by the Churches.
-LINC Tasmania provides online access to birth, death and marriage records as well as censuses, convict and prison records, marriage permissions, arrivals and departures, inquests and probates.
-LINC access to birth, marriage and death records is available to anyone up to 1900.
-LINC Tasmania is an initiative of the of the Tasmanian Department of Education.
-It was established in 2009 to bring together the services of the State Library of Tasmania, the Tasmanian Archive and Heritage Office (TAHO), LearnXpress (formerly Adult Education Tasmania) and online access centres (public access Internet and computer facilities).
+Registration of birth, deaths and marriages commenced in 1839 in Tasmania, the first Australian colony to take over the function previously conducted by Churches.
+Libraries Tasmania provides online access to birth, death and marriage records as well as censuses, convict and prison records, marriage permissions, arrivals and departures, inquests and probates.
+Libraries Tasmania holds birth, death and marriage records up to 1900.
+This online database supersedes LINC Tasmania,

 The FamilySearch website provides access to Tasmanian birth records from 1900 to 1912.
 FamilySearch is a genealogical website maintained by the Church of the Latter Day Saints.
 It is free to use and also includes civil registration of baptism, birth, marriages, death and burials in Tasmania from 1803 to 1933 found at the following link: https://familysearch.org/search/collection/2125029.
 At first, civil registration required the clergy to make copies of baptism, marriage and burial records in Tasmania.
 These records are known as civil transcripts of church records.
 Because churches were involved in early registration, it is difficult to clearly distinguish between civil registration and church records.
 About 1856, the responsibility for civil registration was placed in the hands of government employees independent of the church.
 Civil registration then required people to report all births, marriages and death to a civil registrar (source: FamilySearch Wikipedia).